Initial SMH tests show no coronavirus

-The hospital released the results from state labs in a news statement Thursday afternoon.
+The hospital released the results from state labs in a news statement Thursday.

-The hospital is still awaiting confirmation from the Centers for Disease Control and Prevention and the Florida Department of Health.
+The hospital is still awaiting confirmation of the results from the Centers for Disease Control and Prevention and the Florida Department of Health.

 SMH has submitted more samples for testing but the turn-around time for results is 24-48 hours.